 A template version of the appendix format is available for instructional purposes.

 1. Create a title for each appendix

 The title should be clearly displayed at the beginning of each appendix.
 Titles should be short and concise, approximately one sentence each but also descriptive of the contents.
 For instance, the title "Additional methods" is not descriptive enough.
-These titles will appear on the index page for your supplemental material and after the literature cited of your main manuscript, as can be seen in the example below.
+These titles will appear on the index page (see example) for your supplemental material.

 Each appendix is designated by a letter based on order of appearance, from A to Z. Appendices will be referenced by these letters (e.g. "as seen in Appendix D") in the main article.

 The main article will point to your archives files as shown below: